eyobofficial/Bookkeeping-API/README.md

 $ python manage.py runserver 0.0.0.0:8000
 ```
 3. Open a web browser and go to: http://localhost:8000/admin/
-4. Using the credentials you created on the `.env` file, login to the admin dashboard.
+4. Using the Admin credentials you on the `.env` file in order to login to the admin dashboard.